codeforcauseorg/edu-client/README.md

 2. If you want to use the project using `yarn` then you can do either of the following
     1. Download Yarn Package manager [here](https://classic.yarnpkg.com/en/docs/install)
     2. If you already have `npm` installed you can simply type in `npm install --global yarn`.
-    3. If you already have `coco` installed you can simply type in `choco install yarn`
+    3. If you already have `choco` installed you can simply type in `choco install yarn`
     4. If you already have `scoop` installed you can simply type in `scoop install yarn`
 3. To check if the yarn has installed correctly type in `yarn --version` this should show you the current version of yarn.